 Writing in many forms can help our minds process a situation, and sometimes even come up with solutions to take action.
-It might help to write a poem about a beloved animal species affected by the fires, a utopian fiction about a world that doesn’t experience man made or natural disaster, or a letter proposing ideas for change to send to government leaders.
+It might help to write a poem about a family directly affected by illness, a utopian fiction about a world that doesn’t experience man made or natural disaster, or a letter proposing ideas for change to send to government leaders.
 If you're not sure where to start, sometimes the best way to begin any piece of writing is to start with a “stream of consciousness” exercise.
 Grab a notebook and start writing without having a goal or direction, dumping all your unfiltered thoughts on to paper.
 From there you can see what keeps arising and decide where to focus your creative writing piece.
 Don’t forget to enter your story to our writing competition, The Golden Pen, where our theme for 2020 is aptly ‘Planet Earth.’

 After watching countless hours of news footage or discussing a topic in school at length, it can be hard to turn off your brain to process how you’re feeling.
 Using your hands to get creative can help quiet the analytical mind and start tapping into your emotions.
 Grab a pen, paintbrush, or simply use your hands to experiment with colours, shapes, and medium to express your feelings.
 Try playing with different coloured paints or texters to see which combinations express which emotions.
 Doodle repetitive shapes and notice the effect it has in helping calm your mind.
 Ditch the tool altogether, and use your hands to finger paint or draw in the sand or dirt.
 Getting your hands dirty on its own can help you feel connected to the creative part of your brain and nature if you choose it as your medium.

 Channeling emotions using creative outlets can help you explore a topic in a different way.
 Jot down your thoughts after each creative exercise above – does it spark questions you have for a parent or teacher?
-Maybe it gives you ideas to suggest to a government leader to prevent future environmental disasters.
+Maybe it gives you ideas to suggest to a government leader to prevent future environmental or public health disasters.
 Perhaps it will influence an area of work you will pursue in order to help save the planet or help others cope with hardship.
 Asking questions can be the best way to create a cycle of change, and creativity can get your curiosity flowing.

 If you think you or anyone you know needs more indepth help coping with any situation, Beyond Blue offers numerous free, confidential resources.